vess-dev/vess-dev.github.io/_posts/2021-08-13-the-last-artwork.md

 "Then why?"

 "This is my right.
 Simple as.
-And the purest artwork I can make."
+And the purest, most genuine, and last artwork I can make."

 <hr><center>* * *</center><hr>